 Azure Storage resources can be accessed by any language that can make HTTP/HTTPS requests.
 Additionally, Azure Storage offers programming libraries for several popular languages.
 These libraries simplify many aspects of working with Azure Storage by handling details such as synchronous and asynchronous invocation, batching of operations, exception management, automatic retries, operational behavior, and so forth.
 Libraries are currently available for the following languages and platforms, with others in the pipeline:

-Azure Storage data services
+Azure Storage data API and library references

 - Storage Services REST API